 Wadenswil Clone is a 2 barrel blend of the most intriguing Wadenswil in our cellar.

 Chardonnay: We produce about 200 cases of Chardonnay each year.
-Her Silhouette is a Chablis style wine fermented in stainless steel and does not undergo malo-lactic conversion.
+Dijon Clones is a Chablis style wine fermented in stainless steel and does go through full malo-lactic conversion.
 The Heirloom Cameo is fermented in a new 500 liter puncheon each year and is our answer to Chassagne Montrachet.

 Pabuk’s Gift is our Late Harvest Botrytized Chardonnay, a Gift from Typhoon Pabuk which gifted us 9 inches of rain in 4 days just before harvest.